wp-plugins/wangguard/readme.txt

 = 1.5.7 - 9 Jul 2013 =

 - NEW WooCommerce Compatibility.
-- Minor tweaks to WangGurd cron to look for fix the cron problem in some installations
+- Minor tweaks to WangGuard cron to look for fix the cron problem in some installations
 - Minor tweaks to registration Form